MannyNe/Cruddur/journal/week6.md

     - [X] Provisioning an ECS cluster, creating an ECR repo then pushing both frontend and backend images, and deploying both apps to fargate.
     - [X] Provisioning and configuring Application Load Balancer along with target groups.
     - [X] Managed my domain using Route53, created an SSL certificate via ACM, setup a record set for naked domain to point to frontend-react-js, setup a record set for api subdomain to point to the backend-flask, and Configure CORS to only permit traffic from our domain.
-    - [X] Secured Flask by not running in debug mode for production
+    - [X] Secured Flask by not running in debug mode for production and Created Dockerfile specfically for production use case
     - [X] Implemented Refresh Token for Amazon Cognito
     - [X] Refactored bin directory to be top level
-    - [ ] Configured task defintions to contain x-ray and turn on Container Insights
+    - [X] Configured task defintions to contain x-ray and turn on Container Insights
-    - [ ] Changed Docker Compose to explicitly use a user-defined network
-    - [ ] Created Dockerfile specfically for production use case
-    - [ ] Used ruby generate out env dot files for docker using erb templates
+    - [X] Used ruby generate out env dot files for docker using erb templates
+    - [X] Changed Docker Compose to explicitly use a user-defined network

 - I will describe my work and the process in the order provided above.